cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

     ![](resources/save-notification-group.png)

-    Webhook "URI" provided here is just an example.
+    The webhook "URI" provided here is just an example.
 This field must be coordinated with the configuration of the DIS Monitor/Client as described in Section 4 (Install the DDoS Info Sharing (DIS) Monitor/Client (v2)).

-    If the DIS client is setup to listen for http notifications (with no TLS cert configured), then an URI of the form "http://fqdn-or-ip/dis/sl-webhook" will be an appropriate Webhook URI.
+    If the DIS client is configured to listen for http notifications (with no TLS cert configured), then a URI of the form "http://fqdn-or-ip/dis/sl-webhook" will be an appropriate Webhook URI.
 If https is desired, then the form must be "https://fqdn-or-ip/dis/sl-webhook" where the host/service handling the webhook call has a TLS cert registered for the fqdn and signed by a CA